toraritte/knowledge-gaps/Nix-glob/nix-notes.md

    *13. Coding Conventions* is a style guide.

+ + NixOS manual:

+   The  install section  is  good, but  then it  starts to  trail   off  in  "*II.
+Configuration*"  toward (random|opinionated)  packages.
+For example,  after the linux  kernel section,  there is  "Matrix" (what is  that?), Emacs  (why  not Vim,  or a  generalized "Editors"  section?).
+It  finally  steers  back  to useful topics with "*III.
+Administration*".
+   -> I  think   it  would  be  useful   to  continue  the
+      installation  section with  the most  general setup, i.e. basic networking, user setup (because initially there's   just  root),   etc.   and  have   detailed descriptions later.

+   "*IV.
+Developmnet*"  should go to the  Nix manual in its entirety.
+This is  a recurring theme  that many concepts are  introduced at  one place, but  are way better explained  with detailed examples  at another (almost random) location.

 ### Ideas to improve the docs

  + **Show related commits to each manual.**